 Because we operate on a sliding fee scale, we do not bill insurance.
 Clients typically find our fees to be lower than their insurance co-pay.
 The CFTC provides receipts that clients can submit to their insurance company on their own if they desire.
 There is no guarantee services will be covered by your insurance; many do not accept interns as covered therapists.

-The CFTC does not provide psychological or custody evaluations.
+The CFTC does not provide psychological testing or custody evaluations.

 Yes, we provide therapy for individuals mandated to therapy by the court system.
 We can provide therapy to court mandated clients for anger management or substance abuse.
 The number of sessions individuals are required to complete varies depending upon your initial evaluation results.
 We do not provide court-mandated therapy for courts outside of Indiana.